-As with the midterm exam, the final exam will be closed-book, although one page of handwritten notes will be allowed.
+As with the midterm exams, the final exam will be closed-book, although two pages of handwritten notes will be allowed.
 The final exam will be comprehensive and cover all of the material listed on the syllabus, including both lecture work and assigned readings.